 Imagine something going well in your future, think of something or someone that brings you joy, puts a smile on your face or makes you feel calm.

 When we ruminate on the negative things in our lives we bring more stress to ourselves, our work and our families.
 Focusing on things we are grateful for brings us more in line with what we want in life, and what we want to feel.
 What you focus on expands.

 Psychotherapist | Clinical Hypnotherapist | Owner, Karen Whitehead Counseling

-One option that is often suggested to get rid of negative thoughts is to use distraction.
+One option that is often suggested to get rid of negative thoughts is to use a distraction.

 This means trying to think about or engage in doing something else to get your mind off the thought.
 Unfortunately, this often backfires.

 It sends the message that the thought is not important or worthy of attention.
 The more we push away an unwanted or unpleasant thought, the bigger, stronger and more intense it gets.